 - The 2018 Times Higher Education Best Golden Age Universities ranks SFU 34th in the world and 3rd in Canada.

-- SFU ranks 11th in Canada in the latest QS World University Rankings, ranking 2nd in Canada for three years straight in research impact.
-SFU ranks in the top 100 at the 85th place worldwide for citations per faculty.
+- SFU ranks 13th in Canada in the latest QS World University Rankings, ranking 8th in Canada for citations per faculty.
+SFU consistently ranks in the top 200 worldwide for research impact.

-- In its 2019 World University Rankings, Times Higher Education ranks SFU 11th in Canada .
+- In its 2020 World University Rankings, Times Higher Education ranks SFU tied for 11th in Canada.

 Research Centres and Institutes